eddedomer/Assignment-3-OOP/assignment3/readme.txt

 Comments on 1.11 from Edvin
 we where a little confused since the assignemnt said that we needed 4 different methods for this task but there was no mention demmoting an employee to a regular employee.
-So we did it with 3. one for each type. some issues with this tho is now when we want to uppgrade a manager to an director we have to respecify their degree. this could be solved with an overlaod that only takes a department but since there was no mention of this in the assignemnt or tests we did not do that.
+So we did it with 3. one for each type. some issues with this tho is now when we want to uppgrade a manager to an director we have to respecify their degree. this could be solved with an overload that only takes a department but since there was no mention of this in the assignemnt or tests we did not do that.
 Also if you go from director to manager you could make a method that only removes the department and turns it into a manger without having to specify the degree.